-(No matter where you are right now, no matter how old you are, I am sure you always have your favorite old songs by these dynamic duo that you don’t mind humming the whole day long.
+(No matter where you are right now, no matter how old you are, I am sure you always have your favourite old songs by these dynamic duos that you don’t mind humming the whole day long.
 Image source: Silverscreen India)

 Despite “starting off” with the music of Illayaraja and later discovering the new age music of A R Rahman and then Yuvan Shankar Raja, Harris and all the new music directors, I always had soft spot for the music from the 1960s and 1970s in particular songs composed by MS Viswanathan – Ramamoorthy (MSV) and penned by the great poet Kannadasan (I also liked songs composed by KV Mahadevan and AM Raja).

-Check out these 2 fine examples of song that talks about woman in general with the maestro MSV handling the rhythm and Kannadasan taking care of the lyrics:-
+Check out these 2 fine examples of a song that talks about a woman in general with the maestro MSV handling the rhythm and Kannadasan taking care of the lyrics:-

 (One of many great songs from movies starring the legendary MGR.
-One that stands out is this lyric – “Milk is white, so is the toddy but the truth is only know once I had drink it.
-Women is the same and I am feeling drunken from her” – from the movie, Idhayakkani)
+One that stands out is this lyric – “Milk is white, so is the toddy but the truth is only known once I had to drink it.
+Women are the same and I am feeling drunken from her” – from the movie, Idhayakkani)

-(Kannadasan is brilliant as usual – only a poet like him can think of these words – “the cupid got cheated, thinking all girls are like flowers” which nails the situation in the movie Nizhal Nijamagiradhu)
+(Kannadasan is brilliant as usual – only a poet like him can think of these words – “the poet Kamban got cheated, thinking all girls are like flowers” which nails the situation in the movie Nizhal Nijamagiradhu)

 I like old songs for 3 reasons:-

-2. The songs itself.
-Back those days and before the digital age, it is not easy to compose and record the songs and the songs must meet the high expectations of a very demanding directors, producers and audience.
+2. The song itself.
+Back in those days and before the digital age, it is not easy to compose and record songs and the songs must meet the high expectations of very demanding directors, producers and audiences.

 No high tech gadgets to tune the music and composition and the only way to go would be to do things old school – proper orchestrate (instead of music software) and the singers getting the words and tunes just right.
 MS Viswanathan once told he once worked with a famous director who will drop by the recording studio just to make sure that the singers get the pronunciation of words just right.

 Very deep meaning indeed.
-Don’t get me wrong, it is not like the new songs has very bad lyrics – quite a number of the songs do have the same beautiful lyrics that one had heard back in the 1960s but sometimes some of it simply get lost within the music.
+Don’t get me wrong, it is not like the new songs have very bad lyrics – quite a number of the songs do have the same beautiful lyrics that one had heard back in the 1960s but sometimes some of them simply get lost within the music.

-They say old is gold and the same goes to old songs.
+They say old is gold and the same goes for old songs.
 It is also ageless too.
-I just wish someone will compile again all the old songs and re-record them so that tunes that is lost by old technology and analog dust in the past is preserved in pristine condition and made available for the next generation of music lovers.
+I just wish someone will compile again all the old songs and re-record them so that tunes that is lost by old technology and analogue dust in the past is preserved in pristine condition and made available for the next generation of music lovers.